What a Drag! How to Add Pep to Your Boat for High Altitude Performance

 High-altitude boating can be challenging (if not downright frustrating).
 I've met many people who move from coastal areas up to the Rocky Mountains and don't understand why their boat—that ran great before—now runs like crap.

-Remember to check the prop first and change if necessary.
-It's the simplest and most straightforward solution for adjusting to a higher elevation.
+Remember to check the prop first and change it if necessary.
+This is the simplest and most straightforward solution for adjusting to a higher elevation.